 Phone: 716-404-5041 (call or text)

-If you are looking for a spring/summer 2021 internship, please make an appointment with Ms. Habes.
+If you are looking for a fall 2021, j-term/spring 2022 internship, please make an appointment with Ms. Habes.
 It is very important to brainstorm and research opportunities in your field.
 Ms. Habes is here to help get you on the right path!

 Please review the following career coaching questions before talking to Ms. Habes.
 Click HERE